 - Protecting Vulnerable People (West Mercia Police) on 0300 333 3000

 - Childline on 0800 1111

-The designated teacher for Looked After Children is Simon Anderson - please feel free to contact him by email on firstname.lastname@example.org to discuss Looked After Children and Children in Care.
-The link governor for Looked After Children is Peter Cox.
+The designated teacher for Looked After Children is Ruth Shaw - please feel free to contact her by email on email@example.com to discuss Looked After Children and Children in Care.

 William Brookes School recognises the importance of developing students’ awareness of behaviour that is unacceptable towards them and others, and how they can help keep themselves and others safe.